Colombo International School: Main branch

-An appendage of the school's main campus, separated from it by the Ven.
-Panadure Ariyadhamma Himi Mawatha, containing one main swimming pool and a smaller indoor pool, a few examination halls that when reconfigured can become supplementary classrooms and an auditorium for assemblies, staged productions and other functions.

 Kandy branch

-The Kandy branch is situated next to the Paranagantota Road.
+The Kandy branch is situated next to the Paranagantota Road, Mawilmada.

 The campus houses facilities for sports such as netball, basketball and cricket, as well as those for the performing arts and yearly staged productions.

 Notable events and controversies

 Sexual education textbook controversy

 In 2010, the National Child Protection Authority commenced a probe against the school over the use of a sexual education textbook, Introducing Moral Issues by Joe Jenkins, in the school's sixth and fifth-grade curriculum.
 The probe was a result of former UNP Member of Parliament and lawyer Dinesh Dodangoda lodging a complaint with the NCPA after failing to persuade the school to remove the book from its curriculum.
 NCPA Chairwoman Anoma Dissanayake urged the Ministry of Education to take legal action against the school over the book's depictions of contraceptives, abortion and sexual intercourse.
 The school continued to defend the book and refused to remove it on the grounds that it "educated children on sex issues so that they will be better prepared for the future".